2026 Comparison

 Head-to-head: Bidwell Health vs. Hims

-Visit: ~$25 UTI (posted)Speed: Same-day pickupCoverage: Most statesModel: Pay-per-visit
+Visit: published per-visit pricingSpeed: Local pharmacy pickupCoverage: Most statesModel: Pay-per-visit

 Limitations: Narrower condition scope means you need separate accounts for other conditions.
 Protocol rigor has been questioned by some clinician reviewers; intake depth varies by visit type.

-Who wins with Lemonaid: Budget-conscious patients who only need UTI treatment, want a lower per-visit cost based on what's posted publicly, and don't need broader condition coverage.
+Who wins with Lemonaid: Patients comparing per-visit UTI care who only need UTI treatment and do not need broader condition coverage.

 Head-to-head: Bidwell Health vs. Lemonaid